 Did you know the City is proposing to rezone our neighborhood to allow developers to replace single-family homes with multifamily lowrise buildings?

-View and download the draft zoning maps, a before and after comparison, housing descriptions and a summary of neighbor feedback and questions.
+View and download the draft zoning maps, summaries of neighbor feedback, a before and after comparison, housing descriptions and City reports on community comments.

 The Crown Hill Urban Village Committee for Smart Growth includes neighbors like YOU